raymondji/commitstack/README.md

 # git stack

-A minimal CLI that makes natively stacking branches more ergonomic.
+A minimal CLI that makes stacking branches natively more ergonomic.
 Integrates with Gitlab MRs and Github PRs.

 Core usage:
-- `git checkout -b myfeature`: create branches the way you normally would
+- `git checkout -b myfeature`: create branches how you normally would
 - `git stack list`: list all stacks
 - `git stack branch`: list branches in the current stack, in order
 - `git stack push`: push branches in the current stack and open MRs/PRs

 ## Status

-I've been using `git stack` productively for months and rarely encounter breaking bugs.
-But Git supports a huge number of usage patterns, so there's almost certainly a lot of bugs remaining.
+I built `git stack` for personal use and have been using it productively for months.
+I rarely encounter issues, but with how many different ways there are to use Git, there's almost certainly a lot of bugs remaining.

 ## What is stacking?